 We’re here to change that.
 Here’s a few important KPIs to track in connection with your content:

-- Time on page: This one’s applicable for nearly any kind of content out there but is especially relevant for blogs.
+This one’s applicable for nearly any kind of content out there but is especially relevant for search-engine optimized (SEO) blogs.
 Readers who are truly engaged and are finding value in your content will spend longer on the page.
 But don’t get discouraged if this KPI is shorter than expected – readers usually spend only 37 seconds reading an article.
 But things like subheadings, gifs, graphics, bulleted lists and other elements can help break up content and keep your readers’ attention.

 Customer satisfaction KPIs